rubenvanerk/lifesavingrankings/README.md

 ## Analysis
 In Analysis users can create groups of athletes.
 These groups get analysed on two fronts: individual and relay analysis.
-In indvidual analysis the personal bests of each athlete are compared a set time, which is usualy the 16th time of the previous World Championships.
+In individual analysis the personal bests of each athlete are compared a set time, which is usually the 16th time of the previous World Championships.
 In relay analysis all possible combinations of 6 (maximum team size on world/european championships) are generated.
 For each of this generated team, every possible combination and the total time on the relays is calculated and recorded.
 These times are added up for each possible team and possible teams are ordered on this added up times

 ## Setup

+### Prerequisites

+This project uses Pipenv, make sure [you have it installed](https://pipenv.pypa.io/en/latest/install/).

+### Installation

 - Create a Postgresql database
 - Execute `CREATE EXTENSION unaccent;` in your database
 - Copy `.env.example` to `.env`